lennartcl/teascript/README.md

 }
 ```

-Got some ES6 got with classes?
+Got some ES6 with classes?

 ```javascript
 class Foo {